Ecommerce in Southeast-Asia during COVID19

 - Content optimization on marketplaces

 We all know these are hard times for us.
-This pandemic has affected us to an extent that none of us have ever expected.
+This pandemic has affected us to an extent that none of us has ever expected.
 These are times to stay strong and to not lose hope.
 There’s not much we can do to make things right.
-All we do have is TIME by our side, so why not utilise this time to do some small efforts that can turn into larger returns in the future.
+All we do have is TIME by our side!
+So why not utilise this time to do some small efforts that can turn into larger returns in the future.

 Nothing matters more to CedCommerce than the community.
 We feel deep remorse over mortal and financial loss caused by this rife.
 Our prayers are with those who are suffering from the Covid-19.
 Our heart rejoices for those who have successfully recovered.
 It is in times like these, that we realize how small we are.
 And the true power lies in the hands of Almighty.
 And with that, we would like to send out our best wishes and prayers to everyone out there.